 This week, we are very excited to share new works by İrfan Önürmen, created while in self-quarantine at home in Istanbul, in his newly devised mini-studio.
 Building on the style of his recent collage works, Onurmen has created two new series of pieces inspired by the current global crisis, titled Don’t Touch Me! and Signal.

 C24 Gallery is pleased to announce the publication of our new catalogue, Christian Vincent: Culture Keeper, following the success of Vincent’s recent solo exhibition at C24, Culture Keepers.
 The catalogue shares Vincent's newest collection of oil paintings along with an overview of other related work, as a celebration of his unique style that continues to deepen, even as it evolves.
 It also features an insightful essay by Audra Lambert, New York City based independent curator, art critic and Founder/Curator of Antecedent Projects.
-Here is an excerpt from Lambert's essay, along with some selected catalogue images:

 Although our physical space is temporarily closed, C24 Gallery is pleased to remain connected with our community during this unprecedented time.
 We are re-launching our newsletter with “From the Salon,” a new weekly online series that will feature curated collections of work from our artists and other collaborators, as well as selections from our past programmed events.
 We are pleased to begin by showcasing the work of Viktor Popović, whose latest photo assemblages were chosen by curator Jamillah James to be exhibited in the Focus section at The Armory Show last month.